 It's our job to be project managers, after all.
 We have to lead the client and consult to guide the relationship along the right path.
 We have to ensure the best possible outcome, from establishing the project scope to delivering a successful piece of work that makes the client happy.

-Establish your own terms and have faith in them
+Establish your terms and have faith in them

-With every new client relationship, you have the power to define your own terms.
-How you operate your business is completely up to you.
+With every new client relationship, you have the power to define your terms.
+How you operate your business is entirely up to you.
 No one has the right to tell you otherwise.

 If you want to be paid within 30 days, those are your requirements.
 If you charge £80 per hour, then that's what you'll bill the client.
 If you're not available at weekends, that's perfectly acceptable.
 Be confident with who you are and what you do.
 Establish how you function as early as possible to avoid any future headaches.